 Only 70km away from central Auckland, this small town is popular with city dwellers over summer months.
 Spend the morning exploring the cafes and shops in the town centre before heading 10 minutes down the road to Omaha beach for an afternoon relaxing on the golden sand and frolicking in the waves.
 If visiting on a Saturday, you must check out the Farmers Market.
 This market is popular with locals and showcases the fresh produce and delicious food from the area.
 Bring your own reusable carrier bags and stock up on fresh produce, flowers, breads, deli treats, and sweets for a gourmet picnic.

-Woolleys Bay is located on the east coast, a 20km drive northeast of Whangarei.
+Woolleys Bay is located on the east coast, a 35km drive northeast of Whangarei.
 Park your car and take a short walk through the sand dunes to this stunning, golden sand beach.
-The bay is quite sheltered so the waters are usually calm and crystal clear.
-If you’re up for an adventure, head around the rocks at the eastern end of the beach, towards Matapouri Bay, to visit the highly Instagram-able Mermaid Pools.
-The cluster of large rock pools are the perfect place to take a plunge but, don't forget to check the tides before you set out as these pools are only suitable at low tide.
+The bay is quite sheltered so the waters are usually calm and crystal clear, perfect for paddle boarding.
+You can hire paddleboards by the hour from a number of vendors in Tutukaka (10 minutes drive away).
+If you’re up for an adventure, head around the rocks at either end of the beach to explore the rock pools and check out the creatures that call them home.
+Don't forget to check the tides before you set out to stay safe.
 Discover other secret beaches around New Zealand here.